phenomen/us-civics-test/README.md

-# US Civics Test 2025 | Quiz App
+# US Civics Test 2025 | Practice App

 https://us-civics-test.vercel.app

-A quiz app to practice the Civics part of the US Naturalization Test.
+A practice app to prepare for the Civics part of the US Naturalization Test using USCIS 2025 Study Guide.

 Optimized for mobile devices.